 Below are your materials for this week:

-The Five-Step PAIN Process one-page description of Vidyamala Burch's "Five Step Model"
+The Five-Step PAIN Process - description of Vidyamala Burch's "Five Step Model"

-The Strange Case of Chronic Back Pain by Ron Siegel
+The Strange Case of Chronic Back Pain - Ron Siegel

 Supplementary materials helpful for dealing with physical pain

 Vidyamala Burch interview video (more detail about Vidyamala's story) [58 min]